HydraRetro/ATP-FITNESS/README.md

 A website for the private gym, ATP Fitness.
 Located in San Ramon, CA.

 ## NOTES
-I copied the layout of their existing website: https://www.atpfitnesssanramon.com/

-My goal was to take their website and improve it based on what ive learned so far.
+My goal was to take their existing website (https://www.atpfitnesssanramon.com/) and improve it based on what ive learned so far.

 ## ABOUT